On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Quadratic conditions: proofs of Theorems ,

 In this section we present some new results about the twistor space associated to an Einstein four-dimensional manifold whose metric is not necessarily self-dual; in particular, we partially generalize the characterization Theorem \ref{muskar1} and we introduce a new necessary condition for a manifold to be Einstein, which leads to a characterization of Einstein, non-self-dual manifolds.

-As before, let $(M,g)$ be a connected, oriented Riemannian manifold of dimension $4$ and $(Z,g_t,J)$ be its twistor space, with $J$ the Atiyah-Hitchin-Singer almost complex structure defined in \eqref{twistalmcomp}.
+As before, let $(M,g)$ be a connected, oriented Riemannian manifold of dimension $4$ and $(Z,g_t,J_+)$ be its twistor space, with $J_+$ the Atiyah-Hitchin-Singer almost complex structure defined in \eqref{twistalmcomp}.
+Since, in this section, we will only consider $J_+$, for the sake of simplicity, we will write $J_{q,t}^p$ instead of $(J_+)_{q,t}^p$ and $N_{pq}^t$ instead of $(N_+)_{pq}^t$.
 We have the following (see Theorem \ref{TH:LocalQuadratic} in the introduction): \begin{theorem} $(M,g)$ is Einstein if and only if, for every orthonormal frame in $O(M)_-$ (equivalently, for every negatively oriented orthonormal coframe),